Willjfield/Arras_CommunityHealthIndicator/README.md

 - Sharepoint compatibility
 - Great Falls High and Middle Schools have same geoid but different addresses?
 1201005
 - Duplicate for 1201601 Academy for Teaching and Learning
+- Let's discuss creating a github team account for North Arrow
+- Hosting can be done through github or we can also create an account for Arras
+- Basemap and Location services now use an API key created with the Arras ESRI account.
+Should fall into the free tier but they should be aware of it.